Enter the welding current, arc voltage, and travel speed (plus optional arc efficiency) into the calculator to determine the welding heat input.

 Example problem:

-The following example problem outlines the steps and information required to calculate a required welding heat input.
+The following example problem outlines the steps and information required to calculate a welding heat input.

 First, determine the welding current.
-For this example, the welding current is 60 watts.
+For this example, the welding current is 60 amps.

-Next, determine the welding voltage.
-This welder uses a voltage of 120 volts.
+Next, determine the welding (arc) voltage.
+This example uses an arc voltage of 20 volts.

 Next, determine the total time of welding.
 In this example, the time is measured to be 100 seconds.